Port of Morrow

 A preacher on a stage like a buzzard cries

-The cyanide from an almond
+The cyanide of an almond

 Let him look at your hands, get the angles right

-Ace of spades, port of morrow, life is death is life
+Ace of spades, Port of Morrow, life is death is life

-I saw a photograph: Cologne in '27
+I saw a photograph, Cologne in '27

 And then a postcard after the bombs in '45